-Following just seven simple principles can make a big difference in helping us maintain our overall good health and lowering the probability of developing or dying from many of the diseases that are most debilitating and dreaded, like cancer, heart and lung diseases, stroke and diabetes.
+Following just seven simple principles can make a big difference in helping us maintain our overall health and lowering the probability of developing many of the diseases that are most debilitating and dreaded, like cancer, heart and lung diseases, stroke, and diabetes.

 1. Avoid tobacco and tobacco smoke

 Diseases related to cigarette smoking alone account for almost 1 of every 5 deaths in the United States each year.[i]
 The greater the total lifetime exposure to tobacco smoke, the greater the risk of developing smoking-related diseases such as lung cancer and emphysema.